sroecker/LLM_AppDev-HandsOn/workshop/Darmstadt_v1.md

 - Create a loader for [Kiwix ZIM files](https://wiki.kiwix.org/wiki/Content_in_all_languages) (e.g Wikipedia)
 - Add Ollama embedding REST API support to LlamaIndex

+It's best if you find some other people interested in the same idea and change the table setup accordingly.
+The instructors will go from team to team.
+First to setup the infrastructure and then to help you implement your bot.
+Don't forget to ask your favorite (local) LlaMA.

 ## Further Readings